Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 {: style="text-align: justify"}

 This analysis highlights that only knowing basic facts of an event can provide a good indication of how it will be perceived in the media in the different countries.
 However, since our model uses as the response variable the emotional metrics provided by GDELT which relies on word counts and thus the data at disposition is very noisy, a precise model cannot be derived.
-Though, an important message from the analysis is that the choice of words used by the reporter, irrespective of the facts that are reported, determine the tone the document gets, which opens up the question, to what extent the words, and not the content, emotionally influence a human reader.
+Though, an important message from the analysis is that the choice of words used by the reporter, irrespective of the facts that are reported, determine the tone the document gets attributed by GDELT, which opens up the question, to what extent the words, and not the content, emotionally influence a human reader.
 {: style="text-align: justify"}